Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • smoking;

-In the presence of such factors, a specialist may prescribe a repeated study and blood acid base balance in children and adults.
+If such factors are present, the specialist may prescribe a repeat study of blood acid base in children and adults.

-It is extremely important to understand that the information content of the study in a specialized laboratory is as high as possible.
-It is carried out using modern automated analyzers of blood gases, electrolytes, glucose and acid base balance.
-If, for certain reasons, the patient often needs to take biological material, he can purchase a special device and use it to regularly assess the pH values.
+It is extremely important to understand that the information content of research in a specialized laboratory is as high as possible.
+It is carried out using modern automated analyzers of blood gases, electrolytes, glucose and acid-base balance.
+If, for certain reasons, a patient needs to frequently donate biological material, he can purchase a special device and use it to regularly evaluate pH values.

-The principle of operation of this device is as follows: the device has two electrodes that are placed in a drop of blood.
-This creates an electromotive force.
-After analysis, the pH meter (within one minute) gives accurate results.
+Operating principle of this device is as follows: the device has two electrodes that are placed in a drop of blood.
+In this case, an electromotive force arises.
+After analyzing the pH meter (within one minute), the device displays accurate results.
 Such a device can be digital or analog.
-Analog models are considered outdated, so they are rarely used by patients in practice.
-Digital pH meters are the most modern devices with a user-friendly interface, built-in memory and a system of prompts, so there is no need to record the research results on paper every time.
+Analog models are considered outdated, so they are extremely rarely used by patients in practice.
+Digital pH meters are the most modern devices, having a user-friendly interface, built-in memory and a prompt system, so there is no need to record the results of the study on paper every time.

-Pharmacies and medical equipment stores sell portable and stationary devices.
+Portable and stationary devices can be purchased at pharmacies and medical equipment stores.
 Thus, a person can install a pH meter at home.
 There are mobile versions of this device.

-It is not difficult to decipher the blood acid base balance rate.
+It is not difficult to decipher the normal blood acid base level.

 Alkalosis and acidosis

-It is customary to talk about such conditions in cases when, when decoding acid base balance, the doctor discovers abnormalities.
-Alkalosis is a disease characterized by elevated levels of key indicators.
+It is customary to talk about such conditions in cases where, when deciphering the acid-base balance, the doctor discovers deviations.
+Alkalosis is a disease that is characterized by an increase in the levels of basic indicators.
 This condition leads to the following consequences:

 • the entry into the blood of a large volume of toxic compounds.

-Over time, this pathological process begins to progress.
-Lack of treatment leads to pathologies of the digestive tract, severe allergic reactions, dermatological problems.
-In addition, if a person has chronic diseases, against the background of alkalosis, they begin to rapidly become complicated.
+Over time given pathological process begins to progress.
+Lack of treatment leads to organ pathologies digestive tract, heavy allergic reactions, dermatological problems.
+In addition, if a person has chronic diseases, against the background of alkalosis, they begin to rapidly become more complicated.
 The reasons for the increase in pH are:

-• malfunctions of the heart and blood vessels;
+• disruptions in the functioning of the heart and blood vessels;

-• diseases in which there are frequent episodes of vomiting;
+• diseases in which frequent episodes of vomiting are observed;

 • overweight;